igrorp/pre-miRNA-plot/README.md

 ## Using pip

-You can install the program from pip as well, and it will automatically install all the Python packages listed as dependecies, but you need to have the Vienna RNA package manually installed to run, since it's not a Python package.
+You can install the program from pip as well, and it will automatically install all the Python dependecies, but you need to have the Vienna RNA package manually installed to run, since it's not a Python package.
 You can compile Vienna RNA from source or install it from Conda.

 <pre><code>git clone https://github.com/igrorp/pre-miRNA-plot.git</code></pre>